jon49/child-spaced-repetition/README.md

 <!-- Page specific HTML goes here -->
 ```

 > Note that you will need an `init()` method in your Controller.
-This method will be called when the Controller Starts
+This method will be called when the Controller Starts.
+This method should hold your page-specific code.

 Since controllers are included by the router and not the Auto Loader, the class name doesn't need to match the filename.
 So naming your contollers `class Controller` is okay.
 The purpose of the controller is to organize the page-specific code including orchestrating Models and Views.